PhantomPilots/AutoFarming/README.md

 ## Final Boss farming script

 It's in `scripts/FinalBossFarmer.py`, and it accepts all difficulties.
-To change the difficulty, simply change the desired difficulty name in the scrip:
+To change the difficulty, simply change the desired difficulty name in the script:

 <img src="readme_images/final_boss_difficulty.png" width="400"/>